q-joshualeong/litegraph-editor/README.md

 ## Issues / todo
-- [ ] Need to prohibit doc to doc and ent to ent links
+- [X] Need to prohibit doc to doc and ent to ent links
 - [ ] Make output follow litegraph/scoring graph structure
 - [X] edge attributes
 - [ ] some bug when creating entities causing it to be "sticky"
+- [ ] Add demo to github pages for easy access?
+- [ ] Refactor objects into classes?
+- [ ] Prettify output
+- [ ] Ability to load a litegraph json
+- [ ] Dont remove the graph on refresh.
+Only if explcitly click on delete button.

 ## License